smilelk4/TravelBox_frontend/documentation/MVP.md

 * Log in state persists as long as the user has a valid token
 * Token gets deleted once the user logs out

-## Bucket Box
+## Profile Page (MyBox)

+* Profile image
+* Button to edit user information
-* Displays all bucket lists of particular user
+* Displays MyCollections
-* Ability to create a list
+* Ability to create a collection
+* Displays starred Wishes
+* Displays places visited (if any)

-## Bucket List
+## MyCollection

-* Displays all bucket items of particular list
+* Displays all wish items of a particular collection
-* Sorts bucket items top-down by interest level
+* Sorts items top-down by interest level
 * Ability to create an item
 * Ability to delete itself

-## Bucket Item
+## MyWish

-* Has fields for: location name, images, todo, interest level, urls, notes, goal date, goal budget, date of creation, list name
+* Has fields for: location name, images, todo, interest level, urls, notes, goal date, goal budget, date of creation, collection name
+* Ability to be starred
+* Ability to be marked accomplished
 * Ability to delete itself
 * Ability to edit fields